THE

 as the Government may authorize to receive such communication.

-(4) The teacher or incharge of a school shall ensure that a child studying in
+teacher or incharge of a school shall ensure that a

-the school is not subjected to corporal punishment or harassment.
+child studying in the school is not subjected to corporal punishment or

-contravenes any provision of this section shall be guilty of gross misconduct
+person who contravenes any provision of this section shall be guilty of gross

-and shall be liable to disciplinary action under the law or contract of service
+misconduct and shall be liable to disciplinary action under the law or contract

-his functions and shall enforce discipline amongst the teachers and the
+functions and shall enforce discipline amongst the teachers and the students.

 (2) A teacher